w3c/badging/explainer.md

   character but the OS only allows a number), the user agent should try the best to map into the OS representation.
 This may involve:
   * Saturating a number; e.g., 351 -> "99+".
-  * Representing a character as a number; e.g., "?" -> "1".
-  * Truncating a grapheme cluster; e.g., "நி" -> "ந".

 ## Specific operating system treatment